 - Design workflows to ensure an efficient and successful enrollment, timing follow-up communications to align with typical program response times

 - Bedside tablets and automated workflow.
-Who knew a digital tablet could make light-year strides for the eligibilty and enrollment function?
+Who knew a digital tablet could make light-year strides for the eligibility and enrollment function?
 The power of this tool comes from two sources: First, leveraging an automated workflow, and secondly, being able to go to the patient’s bedside early in the admission process.

-An automated, decision-tree workflow supports an interview whereby each of the patient’s answers determines the next question, narrowing the path to where eligiblity is most likely to be found.
+An automated, decision-tree workflow supports an interview whereby each of the patient’s answers determines the next question, narrowing the path to where eligibility is most likely to be found.
 This decreases the time needed with the patient.
 Staff can immediately access and complete digital applications, let the patient sign via a secure and compliant e-signature (where accepted), and submit—all in one seamless process.
 Fully digitized files allow for electronic follow-up and archiving.

 - Patient websites and portals.
 Websites and portals make it easier for patients to find the information they need and begin securing financial help.
-Helping patients understand the eligiblity and enrollment process, providing answers to FAQs, offering a point of contact, and giving patients the ability to upload documents and check on the status of their applications can help alleviate their stress, improve satisfaction, and increase the chances coverage/financial assistance will be secured.
+Helping patients understand the eligibility and enrollment process, providing answers to FAQs, offering a point of contact, and giving patients the ability to upload documents and check on the status of their applications can help alleviate their stress, improve satisfaction, and increase the chances coverage/financial assistance will be secured.

 Why Trained Staff Are Irreplaceable